The Business Of Being Cardi B

 Early on, Cardi's focus on her music career slowed those sponsorship talks.

-“By the time we signed her, she was around, I think, six or seven million followers on Instagram,” St. Hubert explains. “[Her fans] would be very engaged when it wasn’t around the music, per se.
-So for us, our goal throughout this whole process is to get Cardi in music conversations.”
+"By the time we signed her, she was around, I think, 6 or 7 million followers on Instagram," St. Hubert explains. "[Her fans] would be very engaged when it wasn't around the music, per se.
+So for us, our goal throughout this whole process is to get Cardi in music conversations."